Uniswap/interface/apps/web/functions/README.md

 ## Testing

 Testing is done utilizing a custom jest environment as well as Cloudflare's local tester: `wrangler`.
-Wrangler enables testing locally by running a proxy to wrap `localhost`.
+Wrangler enables testing locally by running a proxy ("Miniflare") to wrap `localhost`.
 Tests run against a proxy server, so you'll need to start it before running tests:

-- Manually run `yarn start:cloud` to setup wrangler on `localhost:3000`
+- Manually run `yarn start:cloud` to setup wrangler on `localhost:3000` and proxy on `localhost:3001`
 - Run unit tests with `yarn test:cloud`

 ## Deployment

-Functions will be deployed to Cloudlfare where they will be ran automatically when the appropriate route is hit.
+Functions will be deployed to Cloudflare where they will be ran automatically when the appropriate route is hit.

 ## Miscellaneous